GCC energy transition whitepaper available now

 The whitepaper expects the aggressive economic diversification programmes being undertaken across the GCC, which includes construction projects worth a total of $2.2 trillion underway as of the first quarter in 2021, will drive demand for additional clean and efficient power capacity.
 Frost & Sullivan predict that an additional 43GW of power capacity will be required in the GCC by 2025 to meet the expected demand from construction, industrial and oil and gas sectors.

 If GCC power sectors are to successfully deliver on large scale renewable energy plans, investments to upgrading and expanding transmission and distribution (T&D) infrastructure will be crucial, the report finds.
-Frost & Sulivan explain that additional investments in grid enhancement and digitalisation is vital to support the addition of renewables capacity additions and mitigate technical disruptions to power supplies that can be caused by intermittent clean energy resources.
+Frost & Sulivan explain that additional investments in grid enhancement and digitalisation are vital to support the addition of renewables capacity additions and mitigate technical disruptions to power supplies that can be caused by intermittent clean energy resources.

 The whitepaper examines the investments required to successfully navigate the challenges of adding significant intermittent resources to the grids – which may be required to reach $50bn by 2030 to accommodate the proposed addition of 115GW.